WELCOME NEW FAMILIES 2023-2024

 - Once you sign up, you are committed to the whole duration of the offering.

 - Look for signup information in Bear Essentials in September and Jan

 Volunteering has been a great part of the whole success of BCS.
 Per the 2015 Strategic Planning, one of the 6 strategies is: “To engage all families as essential partners to support the continued vitality of the BCS community, its students, staff, and programs.”
 Indeed, BCS is the amazing community it is today because of the many volunteers who help pave the way.
 Volunteering is the best way to get to know the school, students and their families.

-- School Volunteers: Lunch/yard duty, Bear Guides, Walkathon, Library, Fall Family Dinner, Book Fair, etc.
+- School Volunteers: Hot Lunch, Bear Guides, Walkathon, Library, Fall Family Dinner, Book Fair, etc.